There is a difference between Overhead Labor and Manufacturing Labor.

 My goal is to pay myself...but usually, I don't sell enough.
 Consequently, I use my technical skills with my silver repair business to provide more income.
 I dream of being rich and famous but earn money with every hour of sweat.

 PS If you haven't listened to the PowerPoint Presentation and Podcast yet from the Professional Development Seminar this should be your next step.
-Not Just Another Pricing Lecture: A Dialog About Pricing Your Work is available at two locations online for free at:
+Not Just Another Pricing Lecture: A Dialog About Pricing Your Work is available online for free at:

 It's time artists and makers understand the full cost of producing their work.
 Prices should reflect all of the investment in your work.